jasonmayes/Real-Time-Person-Removal/README.md

 ## Live Demos

 Go ahead and try it right now in your own web browser.
-Pick your preference:
+Pick your preference and give me a fork / like :-)

 Codepen.io: https://codepen.io/jasonmayes/pen/GRJqgma